Jan Prosper Witkiewicz: Later life

-An extremely capable, brave and charismatic man, Witkiewicz was fluent in English, French, German, Polish and Russian.
-According to Aušrinė Slavinskienė, Vitkevich knew 19 languages from both Europe and Asia.
+An extremely capable, brave and charismatic man, Witkiewicz was fluent in Polish, English, French, German and Russian.
 In exile, he learned Persian, Pashto, Kazakh and several Turkic languages.
+According to Aušrinė Slavinskienė, Witkiewicz knew 19 languages from both Europe and Asia.
 Reconciled to Russian rule, Witkiewicz entered Russian service.
 Until the late 19th century, Russian nationalism was not defined in lingual or ethnic terms, but in terms of loyalty to the House of Romanov, so insofar as Witkiewicz was loyal to it, he was considered a "Russian".
 In 1829, he became an interpreter for Alexander von Humboldt.
 At Humboldt's suggestion he was promoted to sergeant.
 In 1832 he was promoted to ensign and was on the Orenburg border commission.
 He was sent deep into the Kazakh Steppe where he engaged in diplomacy and intelligence, collected geographic and ethnographic information and had several run-ins with bandits.
 General Vasily Perovsky, the Orenburg commander, said that he knew more about the region than any other officer, past or present.

 In November 1835, he joined a caravan at Orsk and in January 1836 reached Bukhara where he collected political intelligence and discussed trade and diplomacy with the Emir's officials.
 The visit's purpose was to find out if the Emir of Bukhara would remain neutral if Russia attacked the Khanate of Khiva, which they did in 1839.
 At Bukhara, he met Hussein Ali, a man who had been sent by Dost Mohammad Khan of Kabul to visit the tsar.
 He accompanied Hussein Ali to Orenburg and Saint Petersburg which they reached in July 1836.
 He served as an interpreter in Afghan-Russian discussions, which went on until May 1837.

 In 1837, on instructions of Count Karl Nesselrode, the Russian Foreign Minister, he was sent on a return diplomatic mission to Kabul.
 Reaching Tehran from Tbilisi, he met the Russian minister in Tehran, Count Ivan Simonich.
 Continuing east with a Cossack escort, he accidentally encountered Lieutenant Henry Rawlinson.
 Speaking in Turcoman, he claimed to be carrying gifts from the Tsar Nicholas I to the Shah Mohammad Qajar who at this time was marching east to capture Herat.
 Rawlinson reached the Shah's camp that night.
 The Shah told him that the story was nonsense and that he had personally given Witkiewicz permission to cross his territory to Kabul.
 A bit later, Witkiewicz appeared in camp.
 Now speaking perfect French, he apologized to Rawlinson for his necessary carefulness in the dangerous country.
-Rawlinson reported his meeting to McNeill at Tehran on November 1, and the news soon reached Calcutta and London.
+Rawlinson reported his meeting to McNeill in Tehran on 1 November, and the news soon reached Calcutta and London.
 Since the British already knew that Simonich, and possibly the Tsar, had encouraged the Persian attack on Herat, their determination to do something about Afghanistan increased.